 What You’ll Need: Chi Flat Iron, Jaw Clip, Hair spray, Heat protection spray (optional)

-Note: I recently invested in a CHI styling iron and found it at Costco for $59.99, a $30 savings!
-You can get free shipping if you are a member.
-Click here.
-Below I have also provided the Amazon link.
+Note: I invested in a CHI styling iron and found it at Costco for $59.99, a $30 savings!
+They don’t have it in stock all the time, but if you are looking for one and have a Costco membership, be sure to check there!
+As always, Amazon has it otherwise.😉

 Start with just-washed, air- or blow-dried hair (I always let my hair air-dry.
 I either wash it the night before so it’s ready to style first thing or I let it dry all morning and style it during my toddler’s afternoon nap.)